Muntakim61/Air-Quality-Forecasting-System/README.md

 ## Dashboard Usage

-1. Upload a CSV file containing raw air quality data (use the same format used for training).
+1. Upload a CSV file containing raw air quality data(At least a few hours data) (use the same format used for training).
 2. Click the **Generate Forecasts** (Predict) button.
 3. View predicted pollutant concentrations and severity-labeled alerts.
 4. Alerts are saved automatically to `outputs/alerts/`.